johnha881/AWS-Projects/EventBridge-InProgress/README.md

 **Add rule to route and event to SNS**

-Head Back to EvenBridge page and click on rule -> create rule image
+Head Back to EventBridge page and click on rule -> create rule image
 Under Define Rule datail page enter:
 "SendColorEventsToSNS" for the name